nycdoe-cs4all/icm-gitbook/unit-3-arrays-loops-media/u3la1.1-while-loops.md

 * **loop** - A sequence of instructions that is repeated until a certain condition is met.&#x20;
 * **iteration** - the repetition of a process&#x20;
-* **while loop** - The while loop loops through a block of code as long as a specified condition is true.
+* **while loop** - a control flow statement that allows code to be executed repeatedly as long as the condition is true
 * **control structure -** a block of code that that specifies the flow of a program according to specific conditions

 ### Planning Notes